jcolls/bossbot-action/README.md

 - `REGEX_TOKEN` is **required** this is the REGEX you want to search for in a comment in order to remove it.
  For example this reg ex finds either a logo file called XYZ LOGO or the Word From and then everything up to or a unique sequence of numbers (2123456) which might be a company vat or reg number.  (?s)(?<=[XYZC logo]|From).*?(?=2123456)
 You can test regex here: https://regex101.com/

+**Currently, the regex token is not being passed through to the action corectly and therefore the regex is hard coded :-( in filterEmailChain.js**

 - `GITHUB_TOKEN` is **required** (note that
   Github [automatically creates this token](https://docs.github.com/en/free-pro-team@latest/actions/reference/authentication-in-a-workflow#:~:text=and%20use%20secrets.-,About%20the%20GITHUB_TOKEN%20secret,authenticate%20in%20a%20workflow%20run.&text=The%20token's%20permissions%20are%20limited,%22Permissions%20for%20the%20GITHUB_TOKEN%20.%22))